Styrax obassia

 -

-Fragrant snowbell is a large-leaved flowering tree.
-It gets its common name from the 6-8" long racemes of fragrant white flowers that appear in late spring to early summer.
+The fragrant snowbell is a large-leaved deciduous flowering tree.
+This beautiful tree grows to a height of 20 to 30 feet and has an upright and pyramidal habit when young and then becomes rounded with age.
+It gets its common name from the 6- to 8-inch-long racemes of fragrant and showy white flowers that appear in late spring to early summer.
 Blooming after the leaves emerge, the flowers' beauty can be hidden by the foliage.
 After flowering, drupes are formed.
 They may be present into late autumn.

-Insects, Diseases and Other Plant Problems: No significant disease or pest issues.
+Insects, Diseases, and Other Plant Problems: No significant disease or pest issues.
+The foliage and flower buds are susceptible to frost injury in late winter and early spring.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.